A Fully Integrated Solution for Accessing Encrypted Volumes

 If neither the encryption key nor the recovery key can be extracted, EFDD can extract meta data from the encrypted container to let Elcomsoft Distributed Password Recovery do its job.

 With fully automatic detection of encrypted volumes and encryption settings, experts will only need to provide path to the encrypted container or disk image.
 Elcomsoft Forensic Disk Decryptor will automatically search for, identify and display encrypted volumes and details of their corresponding encryption settings.

 Access is provided by either decrypting the entire content of an encrypted volume or by mounting the volume as a drive letter in unlocked, unencrypted mode.
-Both operations can be done with volumes as attached disks (physical or logical) or raw images; for PGP and BitLocker, decryption and mounting can be performed using recovery key (if available).
+Both operations can be done with volumes as attached disks (physical or logical) or raw images; for FileVault 2, PGP and BitLocker, decryption and mounting can be performed using recovery key (if available).

 Real-Time Access to Encrypted Information

-In real-time mode, Elcomsoft Forensic Disk Decryptor mounts the encrypted volume as a new drive letter on the investigator’s PC.
+In the real-time mode, Elcomsoft Forensic Disk Decryptor mounts the encrypted volume as a new drive letter on the investigator’s PC.
 In this mode, forensic specialists enjoy fast, real-time access to protected information.
 Information read from mounted disks and volumes is decrypted on-the-fly in real time.

 Elcomsoft Forensic Disk Decryptor needs the original encryption keys in order to access protected information stored in crypto containers.
 The encryption keys can be extracted from hibernation files or memory dump files acquired while the encrypted volume was mounted.
 There are three ways available to acquire the original encryption keys:

-BitLocker volumes can be decrypted or mounted by using the escrow key (Recovery Key).
+FileVault 2, PGP and BitLocker volumes can be decrypted or mounted by using the escrow key (Recovery Key).